Actress, Singer, Director, Writer, Vocal and Acting Coach

 Her solo recording To an Isle in the Water: The Poetry of William Butler Yeats was produced by multiple Grammy winner Thomas Z. Shepard, and she can be heard on the cast recordings of Big River, The Mystery of Edwin Drood, the 1996 Revival of The Sound of Music, and The Light in the Piazza.

 For the last twenty four years Patti has resided in the beautiful Pacific Northwest, and has performed leading roles in productions for the 5th Avenue, Intiman, ACT, and Seattle Repertory theaters.
-She has also directed and collaborated in the writing of two one-woman presentations; I Will Wait For You and The Ladies of Lyric and Song, and is currently working on a project entitied Myer’s Musings for a performer who will present the piece in Spring of 2016.
+She has also directed and collaborated in the writing of two one-woman presentations; I Will Wait For You and The Ladies of Lyric and Song, and a new project entitied Myer’s Musings for a performer who will present the piece in Fall/Winter of 2016.